 In addition, the use of competitor brands is also not advisable – it offends the guidelines of the app stores.

-Furthermore keep in mind that you won’t get a chance to change keywords (title also) unless you release a new version of your app.
+Furthermore, keep in mind that you won’t get a chance to change keywords (the title also) unless you release a new version of your app.
 You should therefore carefully consider your initial selection.

 The description should explain the features and functionalities of your app in more detail.
 You may want to structure the description with headings, key points and capitalisations.
 Make sure to include keywords and social media references in the text.
 The description best starts with your proposition and the highlights of your app.
 This has shown to be the way to stimulate the most downloads.